-WET Testing Summary Reports: Reports of all WET testing initiated, regardless of whether such tests are carried to completion, shall follow the requirements of Part II, Section E, Item 4.
+WET testing summary reports: Reports of all WET testing initiated, regardless of whether such tests are carried to completion, shall follow the requirements of Part II, Section E, Item 4.

-Concurrent Testing for Chronic Whole Effluent Toxicity (WET) Testing
+2. Concurrent Testing Provision for Chronic Whole Effluent Toxicity (WET) Testing

-Concurrent Testing is a provision for chronic Whole Effluent Toxicity (WET) testing.
 Concurrent analyses of ammonia and pH are required for each individual effluent sample collected for chronic WET testing or retesting of the Fathead minnow species.
 Reporting of concurrent testing results shall be in accordance with the following requirements in the tale below.